PanDAWMS/panda-docs/docs/source/advanced/idds.rst

 =====================

-`iDDS <https://idds.cern.ch/>`_ is an intelligent data delivery service orchestrating workflow and data management systems in order to optimize resource usage in various workflows.
+`iDDS <https://idds.cern.ch/>`_ is an intelligent data delivery service orchestrating workflow and data management systems to optimize resource usage in various workflows.
 It is possible to use iDDS on top of PanDA as a high-level service to support various advanced workflows, such as

-* Fine grained data carousel
+* Fine-grained data carousel

 * Hyperparameter optimization among geographically distributed GPU resources